kwmin90/weather-app-java/README.md

 # weather-app-java

--Created using Spring boot and Openweathermap api -Openweathermap api key required to run the project.
+- Created using Spring boot and Openweathermap api
+- Openweathermap api key required to run the project.